 - a.
-Remove the glucose-soaked cotton wool from the mosquito cage approximately one hour before starting all testing process. - b.
-Remove or reduce if possible, males from the cage to be used for testing.
+Ensure testing occurs during the insectaries dark cycle to mimic the mosquitoes scotophase.
+Remove the glucose-soaked cotton wool from the mosquito cage one hour before starting all testing process.
+If blood feeding is required prior to the test (for investigation of e.g., fertility and fecundity) the time between blood feeding and initiation of the test should be within 6 hours and documented. - b.
+Remove or reduce if possible, males from the cage to be used for testing. - c.

-- c.
 Transfer the cage of mosquitoes to be tested to the test room.
+The light cycle of the test room, insectaries and holding rooms must be the same.
 Acclimation can be either on the test bench or in the incubator depending on protocol specification. - d.
-Aspirate five female mosquitoes into each paper cup.
-Choose female mosquitoes that are fit, appropriately sized, and able to fly consistently.
-Do not choose mosquitoes that are small, missing one leg or wings, or that are unable to fly in a coordinated manner. - e.
-Allow mosquitoes to acclimatize for one hour - f.
+Aspirate exactly five, 3-5 day old, nulliparous female mosquitoes into each paper cup.
+Choose mosquitoes that are fit, appropriately sized, and able to fly consistently.
+Do not choose mosquitoes that are small, missing one leg or wings, or that are unable to fly in a coordinated manner.

+e.
+Allow mosquitoes to acclimatize for one hour.
 Record the temperature, humidity, logger ID number, and time acclimation started on the form.